Course Overview

 • educated for 5 years in an English-speaking country; or

-• Completed at least 6 months of a Certificate IV level or higher course in an Australian RTO; or
+• Completed a Certificate IV level or higher course in an Australian RTO; or

 • successful completion of ELICOS studies upper intermediate level or above; or

-• successful completion of an English Placement Test.
+• successful completion of an APIC's English Placement Test.

 *Note that other English language tests such as PTE and TOEFL can be accepted.
 Students are required to provide their results so that it can be confirmed they are equivalent to IELTS 6.